An unbiased approach to compressed sensing: Uniqueness of sparse stationary points

-We now turn to the heart of the matter, namely uniqueness of sparse minimizers of $\K_{reg}$, more precisely minimizers in a given $K$-sparse set $P_K$.
-As noted in the introduction, this is not possible without imposing additional conditions on $A$ as well as $b$.
-In this section we provide such a condition and in the coming ones we show what it entails in practice for the sparsity (and $K$-sparsity) problem.

-We first introduce the concept of a stationary point for a non-convex functional $g$, which in practice is easier to find than local minimizers.
-We recall that the Fr\'{e}chet subdifferential $\hat \partial g(x)$ is the set of vectors $v$ with the property that We say that a point $x$ is a stationary point of $g$ if $0\in\hat \partial g(x)$.
-For the case when $g$ is a sum of a convex function $g_c$ and a differentiable function $g_d$, it is easy to see that $x$ is a stationary point if and only if $-\nabla g_d(x)\in \partial g_c(x)$ where $\partial g_c(x)$ denotes the usual subdifferential.
-Set i.e. $2\G$ the l.s.c. convex envelope of $f(x)+\fro{x}$.
-We have
+We now turn to the heart of the matter, namely uniqueness of sparse minimizers of $\K_{reg}$ as defined in \eqref{genprobS}, where $f$ can be any function with values in $\R\cup\{\infty\}$.
+We say that $x$ is a stationary point of a given function $g$ if If $g$ is a sum of a convex function $g_c$ and a differentiable function $g_d$ and we work in $\R^n$, it is not hard to see that $x$ is a stationary point if and only if $-\nabla g_d(x)\in \partial g_c(x)$ where $\partial g_c$ denotes the usual subdifferential used in convex analysis, and $\nabla g_d$ the standard gradient.
+The same is true in the complex case, i.e.~when working over $\C^n$, upon suitable modification of the concept of subdifferential and gradient.
+For convenience we provide the details in Appendix~\ref{app:prel}.